 • Excess electricity can be stored in a rechargeable battery for later use and batteries can also provide backup power in the event of blackouts.

-• Panel efficiency will differ depending on the type of panel that is chosen.
+• Efficiencies will differ depending on the type but look for a minimum of 20%.

 Economic and Environmental Benefits

-Table 11 The economic benefits of solar PV system
+The economic benefits and emissions reduction of solar PV system

 Research